 Setting the bar for sustainable design

-Architect Perkins + Will in association with Hammel, Green and Abrahamson Architects, used innovative sustainability features as a driving force behind the design of our hospital.
-From water-conservation features, renewable energy use, recycling programs and landscape concept conservation, to green housekeeping and local food offerings—the building is on track to earn LEED Gold certification.
+The new Main building at Lucile Packard Children’s Hospital Stanford has been awarded LEED Platinum certification by the U.S. Green Building Council (USGBC).
+Packard Children’s is one of just five new hospitals in the world — and the second children’s hospital —to earn the USGBC’s Platinum designation, the highest designation for sustainability awarded by the U.S. Green Building Council.
+Architect Perkins + Will in association with Hammel, Green and Abrahamson Architects, used innovative sustainability features as a driving force behind the design of our hospital, including water-conservation features, renewable energy use, recycling programs and landscape concept conservation, to green housekeeping and local food offerings

 Our hospital is designed to use 38 percent less water and 60 percent less energy than the average Northern California hospital.
 We created permeable surfaces to absorb storm drainage, and will irrigate our native landscaping with rainwater and condensate water that is extracted from dehumidifying indoor air.
 All of this water will be collected in two 55,000-gallon underground cisterns.